ileckfi/eXpansionPluginPack.github.io/docs/services/plugins.md

 To do this you plugin needs to implement `eXpansion\Framework\Core\Plugins\StatusAwarePluginInterface`.
 When it does the setStatus method will be called to let now the plugin when it's enabled and when it's disabled.

+You usually don't need this, as when a plugin id disabled all calls to it's methods from the data prodivers will stop.